After England we flew to Karlsruhe, and saw the KIT research facility. After that we went to Freiburg, and continued on

 2010-05-13 Inside the main tent of the festival where people were making various French baked goods.
 I was so tired of baguettes when we finally left France.

 2010-05-13 Sitting by the Seine River.
 While we ate I invented a fun game called "ambush", which involved leaving crumbs on the stairs and kicking at any pigeons who tried to eat the crumbs.
 Great fun for the children.

 2010-05-13 After Notre Dame we went to Versailles, largely because the metro fare was half off on holidays.

 2010-05-13 Unfortunately, we left our giant sign on our kitchen counter as we left for Europe.

 2010-05-13 The chapel hints at how the palace looked inside, however pictures really don't do it justice.

 2010-05-13 Trish and me in the Hall of Battles.

 2010-05-13 Looking out at the gardens of Versailles.
 Unfortunately, it was cold out, and the ticket sales were confusing, so we didn't have a ticket to see the gardens.
 I probably would have enjoyed the gardens more; I don't enjoy paintings too much.

 2010-05-13 With just enough time to do one more event for the day we headed to the Eiffel Tower.
 This is beneath the tower waiting in line.
 It was much less crowded in this photo than it was earlier in the day; waiting for the evening was a good idea.

 2010-05-13 Looking out from the Eiffel Tower.
 After waiting in line to go up the tower, you then get to wait on the first platform in order to go up to the top.
 Luckily we overheard some girls talking similarly to us.
 Then one of them pronounced sorry.
 Silly Canadians.
 They were fun to talk to while we waited.

 2010-05-13 Yes, you can take a dump on the Eiffel Tower.

 2010-05-13 I think we chose a very good time to go, because during the day it was cloudy, and the cityscape would always look cloudy.
-But by waiting we were able to see Paris at dusk, with the city lighting up and the tower turning on its lights for a very cool effect.
+But by waiting we could see Paris at dusk, with the city lighting up and the tower turning on its lights for a very cool effect.